-This report relates specifically and solely to the subject matter as defined in the scope of work in the Proposal for Services and is conditional upon the assumptions specified herein.
-The report must be considered in its entirety and must only be used for the purpose for which it was intended.
+This report relates specifically and solely to the subject matter as defined in the scope of work (SOW), as set out herein, and is conditional upon the specified assumptions.
+In addition to 3R internal use, this report or sections therefrom are intended for release to financial institutions or in connection with 3R public market related filings.
+Gaffney-Cline will provide consent letter for these presentations at request of the Client.
+This report must be considered in its entirety and must only be used for the purpose for which it is intended.